 CSD 860.
 Advanced Seminar in CSD: Disorders of Resonance.
-2 - 3 credits.

 This seminar focuses on the current views of etiology, assessment and treatment procedures of disorders of resonance.

 CSD 861.
 Advanced Seminar in CSD: Voice Disorders.

 This seminar focuses on the current views of etiology, assessment and treatment procedures of voice disorders.